isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

           CHROM = 'chr22'
       LIMIT 1000

----remove-filter-all: Removes the sites which do not have the tag PASS under the FILTER column.
+---remove-filter-all: Removes the sites which do not have the tag PASS in the FILTER column.

 .. code-block:: sql